jaythad13/Mathematikezettelkasten/Abstract algebra --- math-171/notes/Unique factorisation.md

 ##### _example:_ $\mathbb{Z}$, obviously

+---

 ##### _proposition:_ every prime ideal is maximal (in PID)

-Every nonzero prime ideal in a principal ideal domain $R$ is a maximal ideal.
+Every nonzero prime ideal in a principal ideal domain $A$ is a maximal ideal.

 ###### _proof:_